Leitrim PPN Members E-Bulletin / 24th February 2025 (Vol 4/25)

 New Measures to Enhance Electricity Grid

-Minister has announced new measures to enhance the electricity grid.
-The Minister met with representatives from and to discuss the Storm Éowyn response and the impact on customers.
+Minister Darragh O'Brien TD has announced new measures to enhance the electricity grid.
+The Minister met with representatives from Commission for Regulation of Utilities (CRU) and ESB Networks to discuss the Storm Éowyn response and the impact on customers.

 This will be welcome news for Leitrim residence and highlighted by Leitrim PPN in the Dail recently.